Sustainability

 - We hosted a Sustainability Forum in 2021 with the other four Feeding Colorado food banks

-Through food rescue efforts by our team and our Hunger Relief Partners participating in the Food Rescue Program, in fiscal year 2023 we were able to divert more than 47 million pounds of food from landfills to feed our community.
+Through food rescue efforts by our team and our Hunger Relief Partners participating in the Food Rescue Program, in fiscal year 2024 we were able to divert 47 million pounds of food from landfills to feed our community.